Skip to main content

 Red River Cereal (Céréale Red River)

-A hot breakfast cereal made from cracked wheat, rye, and flax.
-A hearty and nutritious start to the day.
+A hot breakfast cereal of cracked wheat, rye, and flax that makes for a filling start to the day.

 cerealHot